 - How do you think Jolly Back adds value to your programme?

 The value of Jolly Back and ergonomics for primary pupils is very relevant to how they work with technology and teaching good habits at an early age is crucial.
 We felt your ergonomic video which we have shared with all the Student Councils was excellent and very much about them.
-We wanted the Tier 2 rep training (training for reps who have already been trained in the full day H&S training) should have training in H&S which is relevant and useful.
-On our Tier 2 training, Sian delivered “Little Lifesavers” as she is qualified to teach this; we set up a room with hazards and asked them to identify and explain why they were hazards and educated them in the legislation.
-Then they did the ergonomic session with you which they all enjoyed.
+We wanted the Tier 2 rep training (training for reps who have already been trained in the full day H&S training) to have training in H&S which is relevant and useful.
+On our Tier 2 training day, Sian delivered “Little Lifesavers” first aid training as she is qualified to teach this; we set up a room with hazards and asked them to identify and explain why they were hazards and educated them in the legislation.
+Then they did the ergonomic session with Lorna which they all enjoyed.

 - If primary schools would like to set up a programme, what should they do?

-I am happy for initial enquiries via email@example.com.
-We are now also starting the same programme with “Eco Warriors” as a result of a group of H&S Reps asking Sian and I to attend a recycling centre, they want to save the marine wildlife and tasked us with ensuring the Trust has a commitment to sustainability – as you can see they are very aware and have high expectations of us!
+I am happy for initial enquiries via firstname.lastname@example.org.
+We are now also starting the same programme with “Eco Warriors” as a result of a group of H&S Reps asking Sian and I to attend a recycling centre.
+The students want to save the marine wildlife and have tasked us with ensuring the Trust has a commitment to sustainability – as you can see they are very aware and have high expectations of us!

-As you can see, the work going on at Aspire Academies Trust is phenomenal.
-What incredible opportunities for pupils, seeing “real life” in action, contributing to their school community and having a positive impact on health and safety.
+As you can see, the work going on at Aspire Academy Trust is phenomenal.
+What incredible opportunities for pupils, seeing “real life” in action, contributing to their school community and having a positive impact on Health and Safety.
 Looking forward to our continued partnership and a huge thank you for all you do from Jolly Back!